 Reasonable margins on the requested times should be entered.
 If these are too restrictive then it will be difficult to schedule the SB executions.
-The default margin for Cycle 2 is 14 days i.e. ± 7 days.
+The default margin since Cycle 2 has been 14 days i.e. ± 7 days.
 A text box is available if it is desired to give further information regarding the proposed time-constrained observing.